MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 <code>n_pg_max = -1</code>
 </p></details></task>

 The relevant frequency range to consider of g-modes in SPB stars is between $0.05 {\rm d}^{-1}$0.05d<sup>-1</sup> and $5 {\rm d}^{-1}$ 5d<sup>-1</sup>.
 We will tell <code>GYRE</code> to split this range into 400 bins that are equally spaced in period rather than frequency.
 This is because the g-modes are approximately equally spaced in period contrary to p-modes that are equally spaced in frequency.
 Finally, we want the oscillation frequencies to be calculated in the inertial (i.e. observer) frame of reference.
-For recommendations on how to set up your [Frequency Grid](https://gyre.readthedocs.io/en/stable/user-guide/understanding-grids/frequency-grids.html) you can check out the [Understanding Grids](https://gyre.readthedocs.io/en/stable/user-guide/understanding-grids.html) section on the <code>GYRE</code> documentation website.<br>
+For recommendations on how to set up your <a href="https://gyre.readthedocs.io/en/stable/user-guide/understanding-grids/frequency-grids.html" target="_blank"> Frequency Grid</a> you can check out the <a href="https://gyre.readthedocs.io/en/stable/user-guide/understanding-grids.html" target="_blank"> Understanding Grids</a> section on the <code>GYRE</code> documentation website.<br>

 <task><details>
 <summary>Task 7</summary><p>